Appendix A — Exercise solutions

 1. Annika is right.
 All variables being highly correlated, including the predictor variables being highly correlated with each other, is not desirable as this would result in multicollinearity.

-2. No, they shouldn’t include all variables as days_since_start and days_since_race are perfectly correlated with each other.
+3. No, they shouldn’t include all variables as days_since_start and days_since_race are perfectly correlated with each other.
 They should only include one of them.

-3. (a) \(\widehat{\texttt{weight}} = 7.270 - 0.593 \times \texttt{habit}_\texttt{smoker}\). (b) The estimated body weight of babies born to smoking mothers is 0.593 pounds lower than those who are born to non-smoking mothers.
+4. (a) \(\widehat{\texttt{weight}} = 7.270 - 0.593 \times \texttt{habit}_\texttt{smoker}\). (b) The estimated body weight of babies born to smoking mothers is 0.593 pounds lower than those who are born to non-smoking mothers.
 Smoker: \(\widehat{\texttt{weight}} = 7.270 - 0.593 \times 1 = 6.68\) pounds.
 Non-smoker: \(\widehat{\texttt{weight}} = 7.270 - 0.593 \times 0 = 7.270\) pounds.

-4. (a) Horror movies. (b) Not necessarily, the change in adjusted \(R^2\) is quite small.
+5. (a) Horror movies. (b) Not necessarily, the change in adjusted \(R^2\) is quite small.

-5. (a) \(\widehat{\texttt{weight}} = -3.82 + 0.26 \times \texttt{weeks} + 0.02 \times \texttt{mage} + 0.37 \times \texttt{sex_male} + 0.02 \times \texttt{visits} - 0.43 \times \texttt{habit}\texttt{_smoker}.\) (b) \(b_{\texttt{weeks}}\): The model predicts a 0.26 pound increase in the birth weight of the baby for each additional week in length of pregnancy, all else held constant. \(b_{\texttt{habit}_\texttt{smoker}}\): The model predicts a 0.43 pound decrease in the birth weight of the babies born to smoker mothers compared to non-smokers, all else held constant. (c) Habit might be correlated with one of the other variables in the model, which introduces multicollinearity and complicates model estimation. (d) 7.13~lbs.
+6. (a) \(\widehat{\texttt{weight}} = -3.82 + 0.26 \times \texttt{weeks} + 0.02 \times \texttt{mage} + 0.37 \times \texttt{sex}_\texttt{male} + 0.02 \times \texttt{visits} - 0.43 \times \texttt{habit}_\texttt{smoker}.\) (b) \(b_{\texttt{weeks}}\): The model predicts a 0.26 pound increase in the birth weight of the baby for each additional week in length of pregnancy, all else held constant. \(b_{\texttt{habit}_\texttt{smoker}}\): The model predicts a 0.43 pound decrease in the birth weight of the babies born to smoker mothers compared to non-smokers, all else held constant. (c) Habit might be correlated with one of the other variables in the model, which introduces multicollinearity and complicates model estimation. (d) -0.17~lbs.

-6. Remove gained.
+7. Remove gained.

-7. Add weeks.
+8. Add weeks.

 A.9 Chapter 9

-1. False.
+1. (a) False.
 The line is fit to predict the probability of success, not the binary outcome. (b) False.
 Residuals are not used in logistic regression like they are in linear regression because the observed value is always either zero or one (and the predicted value is a probability).
 The goal of the logistic regression is not to get a perfect prediction (of zero or one), so minimizing residuals is not part of the modeling process. (c) True.

-2. (a) The logistic model relating \(\hat{p}\) to the predictors may be written as \(\log\left( \frac{\hat{p}}{1 - \hat{p}} \right) = 33.5095 - 1.4207\times \texttt{sex}_{\texttt{male}} - 0.2787 \times \texttt{skull_w} + 0.5687 \times \texttt{total_l} - 1.8057 \times \texttt{tail_l}\).
-Only total_l has a positive association with a possum being from Victoria. (b) \(\hat{p} = 0.0062\).
+3. (a) The logistic model relating \(\hat{p}\) to the predictors may be written as \(\log\left( \frac{\hat{p}}{1 - \hat{p}} \right) = 33.5095 - 1.4207\times \texttt{sex}_{\texttt{male}} - 0.2787 \times \texttt{skull\_w} + 0.5687 \times \texttt{total\_l} - 1.8057 \times \texttt{tail\_l}.\) Only total_l has a positive association with a possum being from Victoria. (b) \(\hat{p} = 0.0062\).
 While the probability is very near zero, we have not run diagnostics on the model.
 We might also be a little skeptical that the model will remain accurate for a possum found in a US zoo.
 For example, perhaps the zoo selected a possum with specific characteristics but only looked in one region.
 On the other hand, it is encouraging that the possum was caught in the wild.
 (Answers regarding the reliability of the model probability will vary.)

-3. (a) The variable exclaim_subj should be removed, since it’s removal reduces AIC the most (and the resulting model has lower AIC than the None Dropped model). (b) The variable cc should be removed. (c) Removing any variable will increase AIC, so we should not remove any variables from this set.
+4. (a) The variable exclaim_subj should be removed, since it’s removal reduces AIC the most (and the resulting model has lower AIC than the None Dropped model). (b) The variable cc should be removed. (c) Removing any variable will increase AIC, so we should not remove any variables from this set.

 A.10 Chapter 10